jtpio/jupyterlab-heroku/README.md

 jupyter labextension install jupyterlab-heroku
 ```

-Since Heroku uses the `git` to deploy applications, it is recomment to also install the `jupyterlab-git` extension for JupyterLab:
+Since Heroku uses `git` to deploy applications, it is also recommended to install the `jupyterlab-git` extension for JupyterLab:

 ```bash
 pip install jupyterlab-git